 - Use your experience: The more experience you gain with particular projects and types of fabric, the better you will be able to estimate shrinkage and calculate the right amount of fabric.

-- Follow washing instructions: Always follow the fabric manufacturer's washing instructions on the laundry label of your new garment.
+- Follow washing instructions: Always follow the fabric manufacturer's washing instructions on the care label of your new garment.

 Patterned Fabrics - What Do I Need to Know?

 Patterned fabrics can be beautiful and bring your projects to life, but they require careful planning to get the patterns right and to allow for waste.

 There are some important aspects to consider, especially when it comes to buying the right amount of fabric:

 - Pattern repeat: Make sure that the pattern of the fabric has repetition.
 This means that the pattern repeats periodically and is not linear.
 If you have to cut several pieces of fabric, the pieces should flow seamlessly into each other.
 This is called the "repeat": it refers to the distance at which a pattern repeats itself (length & width).

 - Precise planning of the cut: Precise cutting is especially important with patterned fabrics.
 You may need more fabric to centre the pattern or to place certain designs.

 - Correct orientation: Think about how you want to place the pattern on your project.
 Will it be horizontal, vertical or diagonal?